hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > A striking title they've been told will tell,
 >
-> And oft' will make the sorriest rubbish sell;
+> And oft will make the sorriest rubbish sell;
 >
 > Therefore you'll find we've Cameronians,
 >